Plastic Surgery Center of the South

 Phone: (770) 421-1242

 Monday-Friday: 9 a.m.–5 p.m.

 At Plastic Surgery Center of the South, breast augmentation isn’t what it used to be.
 With new breast implant materials and more advanced surgical techniques, this highly personal surgery can benefit women of all shapes and sizes.
 Our plastic surgeons have many years of combined experience performing breast enhancement procedures.
 They can help you sort through your numerous options for implants and how the surgery is performed.
-With guidance from our surgeons, the women who visit us for breast augmentation in Marietta from Woodstock, Canton, and Acworth, GA and other nearby communities can be on their way to the fuller, more beautiful breasts they’ll love.
+With guidance from our surgeons, the women who visit us for breast augmentation in Marietta from Atlanta and nearby cities including Woodstock, Canton, and Acworth, GA, can be on their way to the fuller, more beautiful breasts they’ll love.

 If you’ve been thinking about improving the look of your breasts, now may be the time to take action.
 Request a Consultation online to meet with one of our surgeons in person, or call (770) 421-1242 to schedule an appointment.

 Your Breast Implant Options

 When selecting implants, most breast augmentation patients who visit our metro Atlanta practice realize they need to choose a size and decide between saline and silicone.
 But that’s not all.
 Today’s implants come in different styles, shapes, profiles, and textures, allowing our surgeons to truly customize your procedure and create the results you really want.
 Explore your options in-depth with our Breast Implant Options page.

 Can Fat Transfer Be Used for Breast Augmentation?